 One of the barriers preventing people from eating healthily is that healthy food can be more expensive than unhealthy food.
-Subsidising healthier food items available in the workplace (often accompanied by increasing the cost of unhealthy foods) can be an effective way of helping to overcome this barrier [8].
+Subsidising healthier food items available in the workplace (often accompanied by increasing the cost of unhealthy foods) can be an effective way to help to overcome this barrier [8].

-On average, organisations in Sri Lanka offer 2 of the 11 nutrition interventions asked about in the survey.
-A summary of the use and effectiveness of these interventions is provided in the table below, with a detailed analysis of each intervention provided in the section titled "Workplace health interventions - facilities and services", commencing on page 37.
+On average, organisations in Sri Lanka offer 3 of the 11 nutrition interventions asked about in the survey.
+A summary of the use and effectiveness of these interventions is provided in the table below, with a detailed analysis of each intervention provided in the section titled "Workplace health interventions - facilities and services", on page 38.